Governor proclaims June 11-13 free fishing weekend in Arkansas

 Thanks to a proclamation by Gov. Asa Hutchinson announced Friday, anyone may fish in Arkansas without a fishing license or trout stamp from noon on June 11 through midnight June 13.
-The proclamation was read at Friday’s commission meeting by Megan Perkins, agriculture liaison to Hutchinson’s office.
+The proclamation was read at May 28 at the Arkansas Game and Fish Commission meeting by Megan Perkins, agriculture liaison to Hutchinson’s office.

 An annual tradition sponsored by the Arkansas Game and Fish Commission and approved by Gov. Hutchinson, Free Fishing Weekend gives many people the opportunity to enjoy the amazing angling The Natural State has to offer.
 Residents and nonresidents may fish without a fishing license or trout permit.
 All other regulations, such as daily limits and size restrictions on certain bodies of water, still apply during this weekend.